kissflow/lcnc-sdk-js/docs/src/content/docs/app/decision.table.md

 ### Evaluate

-From the instance you can able to evaluate the decision table using `evaluate` method.
+From the instance you can evaluate the decision table using `evaluate` method.

 ##### Parameters